 Things to Try

-These are a collection of activities that I would like to try.
-Maybe a new hobby or a special event.
+These are a collection of activities that I would like to have a go at.
+Maybe a new hobby or a special event will be the result.

 I like hot food, but it never tastes hot any more.
 Even the "three chilli" hot foods aren't that hot, so I want to eat a whole chilli just to see what hot really is.